kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 ### Data Summary

-**at01 is the only tide gauge in this region of Alaska.** The site observes all constellation signals and high-rate data are available.
+**at01 is the only tide gauge in this region of Alaska.**

+at01 observes all constellation signals and high-rate data are available.
 There is good visibility over a large azimuthal region.
 The monument is about a meter taller to improve visibility of the sea surface.

 From the [geoid app](http://gnss-reflections.org/geoid?station=at01&lat=0.0&lon=0.0&height=0.0) you can